ghsyafii/ghsyafii.github.io/blog.md

 * past digital wallets associated with it
 * how much it was sold for
 * dateTime information
-* a url that hosts the digital asset, which is usually a media file like a jpeg
+* a url that hosts the digital asset, which is usually a media file like a .jpeg or .gif

 ## Draft Ideas